JAORMX/deet.blog/content/posts/day-10-trying-to-change-deet-s-schedule.md

 {{< youtube An-qh8YDnyg >}}

-The most awarding thing is to see how Deet has started to get excited about us as well.
+The most rewarding thing is to see how Deet has started to get excited about us as well.
 She comes to say "hello" to us every once in a while if we sit in the park, and sometimes she prefers to stay with us instead of exploring the park all the time.

 {{< youtube biCywpctjBU >}}